What to Know About Racial Covenants

-A racial covenant is a type of agreement that was used to limit the sale, rental, or occupancy of housing to people of a certain racial or ethnic group.
+A racial covenant is a type of agreement that limits housing sale, rental, or occupancy to people of a particular racial or ethnic group.

-These racial clauses inserted into property deeds prevented black families, Jewish decent, and oriental families from owning in many places.
+These racial clauses inserted into property deeds prevented black families, those of Jewish decent, and oriental families from owning in many places.

 Racial covenants to this day can be found in property records across the United States.

 These racially motivated covenants were legally-enforceable contracts that stipulated the property had to remain in the hands of White people.
-They ran with the land, which meant they could be enforced in perpetuity.
+They ran with the land, which meant they could be enforced perpetually.

 Anyone who dared to challenge this ban risked losing their claim to the property.

-There were a significant amount of properties that had racial covenants preventing sale to non-white people.
+A significant number of properties had racial covenants preventing sale to non-white people.

 While such covenants would target several different racial groups, they were primarily used to keep black people from buying property.
-The discrimination was based on the notion that black people would decrease the value of the property.
+The discrimination was based on the notion that black people would decrease property value.

 The Dark Origins of Racial Covenants

-Racial covenants were created by the real estate industry at the beginning of the 20th century in order to reshape the urban landscape.
+The real estate industry created racial covenants at the beginning of the 20th century to reshape the urban landscape.

 At the heart of this planning was white supremacy.
-There were strong beliefs that mixed-race residential neighborhoods were detrimental is should be abolished.
+There were strong beliefs that mixed-race residential neighborhoods were detrimental and should be abolished.

 The National Association of Realtors Were Involved

-More shocking to me than anything else was The National Association of Realtors participating in this disgusting behavior.
+More shocking than anything else was The National Association of Realtors participating in this disgusting behavior.

-For such an outstanding organization today, this was totally out of character as this language suggests.
+This was totally out of character for such an outstanding organization today, as this language suggests.

-Steering became a significant part of the real estate landscape with blacks being forced into specific areas of major cities and towns.
+Steering became a significant part of the real estate landscape, forcing blacks into specific areas of major cities and towns.
 It laid the pattern for segregation in our country.

-The United States Supreme Court changed their position in 1948.
+The United States Supreme Court changed its position in 1948.
 The court decided that racial covenants were no longer enforceable.

 Unfortunately, that did not stop communities from enforcing these awful restrictions.
-Up until 1968 it remained legal for Realtors and owners to discriminate on the basis of race.
+Until 1968, Realtors and owners could discriminate based on race.

-Congress passed the Housing Rights Act in 1968, which outlawed discrimination on the basis of race or ethnicity in the sale or rental of housing.
+Congress passed the Housing Rights Act in 1968, which outlawed discrimination based on race or ethnicity in the sale or rental of housing.
 This act helped to ensure that everyone would have equal access to housing opportunities regardless of their background.

 Fair Housing Laws Are Introduced